homedepot/trainer/README.md

 - The service must be restarted to reload the configuration file.
 There is currently no concept whatsoever of dynamic plan loading or reloading.
 - Trainer can only use configuration files.
 There is no other backend currently supported.
-Pull Requests welcome. :-)
+Pull Requests welcome.
 - Trainer is particularly poorly suited for stress-testing (and by particularly poorly suited, we mean that it is pretty much entirely useless by all standards.
 It can only run one plan at a time, and can only be in one transaction at any given moment.
   So its suitability is for functional testing, not stress testing or any other kind of testing requiring concurrent activities.)
+Stress testing is, however, the exact opposite of the reason we wrote it, so this is okay.
 - While there is a limited ability for parallel processing (a callback can be split and other processes can occur while a callback is open) generally trainer will iterate through one state at a time.
 This means there are some structural limitations that could only be fixed with a pretty extensive rewrite.
-Again, pull requests welcome :-)
+Again, pull requests welcome.

 ## Starting